 What Goes into Building a Rooftop Garden?

-There are many factors to consider when constructing a green roof.
+There are many factors to consider when constructing a green roof or rooftop garden.
 Here are some of the largest:

 Getting Materials in Place